- American Physical Society Sites

 To recognize outstanding accomplishment and excellence of contributions in polymer physics research.
-The prize consists of $10,000, up to $1,500 in travel reimbusement, and a certificate citing the contributions made by the recipient.
+The prize consists of $10,000, up to $1,500 in travel reimbursement, and a certificate citing the contributions made by the recipient.
 It is presented annually.

 Nominations are open to all scientists of all nations regardless of membership in the Society or the geographical location in which the work was carried out.
 The prize shall ordinarily be awarded to one person but a prize may be shared when all the recipients have contributed to the same accomplishments.
 Nominations will be considered for three review cycles provided the nominator re-certifies the nomination before the next deadline.